surajbisht-dev/Task-Tracker-App-/README.md

 # Personal Task Tracker

 ## Description
 A simple personal task management app built using React.
 It allows users to manage daily tasks with features like login, task creation, editing, deletion, filtering, and data persistence.
-This project was built as part of an intern pre-hiring assignment.

 ## Features
 - Simple login with name and email (stored in localStorage)